urban48/debpackager/README.rst

 If you have a python project you can set the type in the configuration to 'python', and debpackager will create and package virtualenv with your project out of your requirements.txt.

+supports custom `maintainer scrips <https://wiki.debian.org/MaintainerScripts>`_ and init/upstart, for making your project run as a linux service.

 Environment
 ===========
 * Python >=2.7